 Building envelopes located within five miles of the sea are subject to harsher air conditions including higher levels of moisture and alkaline in the air.

-There are common myths that sliding glass doors should not be specified near the sea as materials such as sand and salt would get caught in the track and damage the system.
+There are common myths that sliding glass doors for coastal projects are a bad idea and should not be specified near the sea as materials such as sand and salt would get caught in the track and damage the system.

-There is no smoke without fire and while it is true that debris in the track can cause issues, this can happen with any systems and in any location, not just by the sea.
+There is no smoke without fire, and while it is true that debris in the track can cause issues, this can happen with any systems and in any location, not just sliding doors by the sea.